-Go to: http://www.meetup.com/Silver-SpringCamera-Club/
+Go to: www.meetup.com/Silver-SpringCamera-Club

 The advantages of joining the Meetup group are reminder emails about meetings, finding and staying in contact with other members, a place to post and enjoy looking at others' photos from field trips and finally, the possibility of finding other Meetup groups that may interest you with different topics than photography.
-Again, go to http://www.meetup.com/Silver-Spring-CameraClub/ take a look around and join the fun.
+Take a look around and join the fun!